-Outdoor space for Recess
+Outdoor Space for Recess

-Recess may be staggered based on the availability of supervisors.
+Recess will be staggered based on the availability of supervisors.
 Where possible, areas will be designated outdoors for each cohort to minimize contact with other students from outside the instructional cohort.
-Principals will develop a schedule and routine that allows for students to maintain appropriate physical distancing while still having an opportunity for fresh air and physical activity.
+Principals have developed a schedule and routine that allows for students to maintain appropriate physical distancing while still having an opportunity for mask breaks, fresh air and physical activity.